Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-folder-structure.md

     },

     component_folder: {
-      // For example, this would be `ParentComponent`
+      // For example, this would be `ParentComponent`.
       name: "{PascalCase}",
       children: [
         // Here we create recursion because the `components_folder` rule refers to the `component_folder` rule.